Rapeseed: GMO cultivars

 The Monsanto company genetically engineered new cultivars of rapeseed to be resistant to the effects of its herbicide, Roundup.
 In 1998, they brought this to the Canadian market.
 Monsanto sought compensation from farmers found to have crops of this cultivar in their fields without paying a license fee.
 However, these farmers claimed that the pollen containing the Roundup Ready gene was blown into their fields and crossed with unaltered canola.
 Other farmers claimed that after spraying Roundup in non-canola fields to kill weeds before planting, Roundup Ready volunteers were left behind, causing extra expense to rid their fields of the weeds.

 In a closely followed legal battle, the Supreme Court of Canada found in favor of Monsanto's patent infringement claim for unlicensed growing of Roundup Ready in its 2004 ruling on Monsanto Canada Inc. v.
 Schmeiser, but also ruled that Schmeiser was not required to pay any damages.
 The case garnered international controversy, as a court-sanctioned legitimization for the global patent protection of genetically modified crops.
 In March 2008, an out-of-court settlement between Monsanto and Schmeiser agreed that Monsanto would clean up the entire GMO-canola crop on Schmeiser's farm, at a cost of about CAN$660.

 Production

 The Food and Agriculture Organization reports global production of 36 e6MT in the 2003–2004 season, and an estimated 58.4 e6MT in the 2010–2011 season.

 Worldwide production of rapeseed (including canola) has increased sixfold between 1975 and 2007.
 The production of canola and rapeseed since 1975 has opened up the edible oil market for rapeseed oil.
-Since 2002, production of biodiesel has been steadily increasing in EU and U.S. to 6 e6MT in 2006.
+Since 2002, production of biodiesel has been steadily increasing in the EU and U.S. to 6 e6MT in 2006.
 Rapeseed oil is positioned to supply a good portion of the vegetable oils needed to produce that fuel.
 World production was thus expected to trend further upward between 2005 and 2015 as biodiesel content requirements in Europe go into effect.